Jzhyang1/Monomer/Use.md

  - `-file [file names]` or `-f [file names]` for starting the shell environment after executing the list of files.
 Any variables will be accessable in the shell.

 ### Interpreter
 The interpreter runs code from a file directly, which is advantageous in testing as it will start faster than if run from the compiler.
 However the code should be compiled for release.
-To interpret a script, enter any of the following into the command line.
+To interpret scripts, enter any of the following into the command line.

     mono inter [file names]
     mono i [file names]

-The interpreter will interpret
+> The interpreter will interpret the list of files in order.

+Below are additional options that can be appended to the command.

+ - `

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTMwMTA1ODAsLTE1ODYyMTI2ODMsNz
-MwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbMTE1NDk0MzU4OSwtMTU4NjIxMjY4Myw3Mz
+A5OTgxMTZdfQ==
 -->